ecankaya1/Ubuntu24.04-Server/README.md

 ## Adding Administrative Priveleges To User Accounts

-- To elevate an account to administrator, it needs to be added to the sudo (SuperUserDO) group. <br>
+To elevate an account to administrator, it needs to be added to the sudo (SuperUserDO) group. <br>

 - In the home directory, type 'sudo usermod -a -G sudo account-username' (e.g. 'sudo usermod -a -G sudo ecankaya').
 The account will now be an admin account.
 Test this by logging into the account and run an admin task. <br>

-- I logged into the new admin account via SSH from my windows terminal then run the command 'sudo apt update', the command executed successfully. <br>
+- Log into the new admin account via SSH from a windows terminal then run the command 'sudo apt update', you will see the command execute successfully. <br>

 ![Admin-Account-Command](https://github.com/ecankaya1/Ubuntu24.04-Server/blob/main/Images/Ubuntu%20Admin%20Privileges.png)

 ## Switching Users

-- Rather than logging out and logging into another account, you can switch accounts. <br>
+Rather than logging out and logging into another account, you can switch accounts. <br>

 - In the command line, type 'su - username' (e.g. 'su - ecankaya').
 Then enter the password for the account.
 (You can tell you've switched users as the command prompt will be different or you can confirm this by typing the 'whoami' command). <br>